Moewen-dev/python_projects/README.md

 # python_projects
 My Python Learning Projects
 ## Todo List
-A simple cli todo list that can save and load tasks from a binary file
+> A simple cli todo list that can save and load tasks from a binary file
+## Todo List wir GUI
+> A simple GUI todo list